Hungarian verbs: Conjugation

 Like the verb "to be" in many other languages, van is irregular.
 It comes from three (or four) bases: vagy- (or van-), vol-, and len-.
 These overlap to some extent with the verb lesz ("become").
-As it cannot have an object, it does not have definite forms.
+As it cannot have an object (except in passive voice), it does not have definite forms.
 It is the only verb in Hungarian which has a future form.

 There is little difference between the two conditional forms.
 In theory, lennék etc. are preferred when an option is considered as possible (e.g. Ha otthon lennék, "if I were at home") and volnék etc. are preferred when it is considered impossible (e.g. Ha rózsa volnék, "if I were a rose"), but the limits are rather vague.
 It is probably not by chance that the former is akin to the future form (leszek), which might still become true, and the latter to the past form (voltam), which is already determined.
 In practice, the lennék series is somewhat more frequently used in both senses.